Epicderpage/ITCS4102/Part2/1-MissingElement/README.md

 ## Getting Started

 This implementation is built in Perl 5.
-To run the game, an equivalent version of Perl must be installed.
+To run the script, an equivalent version of Perl must be installed.

 ### Running the Script

+### Running with the default array

 To run the script using the default array, run the following command in a terminal window.